Sundubu Jjigae - Soft Tofu Stew

 1 Green Onion sliced (Scallion)

-1 small piece of Kombu Seaweed (about 4-5 “ in length)
+1 small piece Kombu Seaweed (about 4-5 “ in length)

 6 Dried Shiitake Mushrooms